 - The student’s capability to attend Richmont Graduate University must be in jeopardy due to the emergency

 - Applicants must be currently enrolled at Richmont Graduate University.
-A currently enrolled student is actively taking a fall, spring, or summer semester course or are enrolled to take a course in the upcoming (next) semester.
+A currently enrolled student is actively taking a fall, spring, or summer semester course in the current semester.

 Types of Covered Expenses